 Ask:

 - Who is the waiver for?
-(GC, owner, property manager, landlord, etc.)
+GC, owner, property manager, landlord, and so on.

 - Is it tied to a written contract requirement?
 Many policies require a written contract in place for the waiver to apply.

-Step 2: Verify COI basics (common rejection points)
+Step 2: Verify the COI basics (common rejection points)

 Step 3: Verify the endorsement (the part portals care about)

-- If the contract bundles requirements, confirm AI + PNC + WOS are each handled, not assumed
+- If the contract bundles requirements, confirm AI plus PNC plus WOS are each handled, not assumed.

 Common mistakes that delay approval (and how to avoid them)